Lp-Francois/light-rss/README.md

 npm install
 ```

-_Modify the feeds.json with the feeds you like, then run the project_
+__Modify the feeds.json with the feeds' url you like, then run the project__

 ```
 npm run serve
 ```

+### Adjust to you

+You can fork the project, host it in your github/gitlab/bitbucket account, then modify the feeds.json and deploy it on netlify for free with the `npm run build` and targetting `/dist`.
+Isn't it great ?

+If you do, keep me in touch on twitter @Aster_cyber, I would love to see it!

+Note: V2 incoming soon ;)

 ## To-do